 Public Service Mutuals, which we refer to as Mutuals, across England are changing the way public services are delivered.
 The government is committed to supporting the development, growth and sustainability of Mutuals throughout England.
 Watch this short video and click on the links below to find out more about the sector, and what support is available.

-Public Service Mutuals are organisations which have left formal public sector control, continue to deliver public services and aim to have a positive social impact, and have a significant degree of employee ownership, influence or control in the way the organisation is run.
+Public Service Mutuals are organisations which have left the formal public sector, continue to deliver public services and aim to have a positive social impact, and have a significant degree of employee ownership, influence or control in the way the organisation is run.

-Over the past few years, the Mutuals Team has collected key materials which may be useful to those who as considering the mutual model for their services.
+Over the past few years, the government has collected materials which may be useful to those who are considering the mutual model for their services.
 These are not designed to replace professional support, but may provide a helpful overview to enable you to start thinking about the model.

 Please note that some documents are tailored to specific sectors, for example libraries, but there will be insight which is applicable to all service areas.